Arto Tunçboyacıyan: Career

 The 2003 album Serart is a collaboration with Serj Tankian of System of a Down.
 They found common ground in shared Armenian backgrounds and a passion for sonic explorations in creating music that claimed to be "completely new."

 In the fall of 2003, a new project was born in a Yerevan studio.
 It was the beginning of a large sound project called "Sound of Our Life – Part One: Natural Seeds."
 The project was put together by Arto and the Armenian Navy Band, who joined their talents one more time in the fall of 2006 for Part Two.
 They are hourlong compositions for the ANB and choir and string orchestras.

 In 2004, Tunçboyacıyan opened the ANB Avant-garde Folk Music Club in Yerevan.
+That year, he recorded the album Artostan, which was released in 2006.
 In 2006, the Armenian Navy Band was nominated for Best Band of Europe and the Audience Award at the 2006 BBC World Music Awards.

 There is a hidden track on the album Toxicity by System of a Down where Arto contributed with the band to a traditional Armenian Church hymn, "Der Voghormya (Lord Have Mercy)".
 He played the instrumental part of "Science" on the same album, and his voice can be heard in the interlude of "Bubbles" from Steal This Album!

 In 2007, he formed Yash-Ar with fellow Turkish-Armenian rock artist Yaşar Kurt.
 Yash-Ar comprises the first part of his and Yaşar Kurt's first names.

 In February 2011, Arto Tunçboyacıyan, as a band member of The Paul Winter Consort, won the Grammy for Best New Age Album for Miho: Journey to the Mountain.